RamboV/SpyCloud-Playbook/playbook-SpyCloud_Breach_Playbook_README.md

+## SpyCloud - Breach Investigation

-This is SpyCloud Breach playbook.
-It execute when any incident of `SpyCloud Breach Data` type is created.
+This playbook gets triggered when an incident of `SpyCloud Breach Data` type is created.
+The Playbook:

-## Steps to be perform by user
+- Check if the breached password length is >= the minimum required by the organization.
+If not, exit the playbook.
+- Check if the user is currently an active employee.
+If not, exit the playbook.
+- Check if the exposed password is in use on the network (check AD, check Okta, check Ping, check G-Suite, etc.
+- If the password is in use in one of the checked systems, perform a password reset, raise an incident, etc.

+### Note:
+This playbook acts as a basic structure, offering users a point of reference.
+Kindly perform your own internal logic for the following task:

 - Provide the password length as playbook input.
-#### Task-2 "Check if the user is currently an active employee"
+- Task-2 "Check if the user is currently an active employee"
-- This is a skeleton task for user reference.
-Please implement your internal logic to check current employee in your network.
-#### Task-3 "Check if the exposed password is in use on the network"
+- Task-3 "Check if the exposed password is in use on the network"
-- This is a skeleton task for user reference.
-Please implement your internal logic to check exposed password.
-#### Task-4 "Perform a password reset and escalate"
+- Task-4 "Perform a password reset and escalate"
-- This is skeleton task for user reference.
-Please perform password reset logic here.

 ## Dependencies